wacncontent/CustomizeTool/removeCommentOutput2/articles/search/search-get-started.md

 	- Click the arrow in **Subscription** if you have multiple subscriptions and you want to use a different subscription for this search service.

 	- Click the arrow in **Location** to choose a data center region.
-In this preview, you can choose from West US, East US, North Europe, and Southeast Asia.
+In this preview, you can choose from West US, East US, NorthEurope, and Southeast Asia.
 Later, when other regions are online, choose one region for the service you are creating.
 Distributing resources across multiple data centers will not be a supported configuration for public preview.

 4. Click **CREATE** to provision the service.
 Notice that **CREATE** is enabled only after you fill in all required values.